Menu Close

 Primary Therapist

 Casey is a Licensed Marriage and Family Therapist dedicated to helping individuals, couples, and families thrive with a holistic psychological approach specializing in trauma, anxiety, relationships, depression, and mood disorders.
 Utilizing psychodynamic, cognitive/brain-based, somatic, and client-focused therapeutic modalities combined with Eastern-based practices such as mindfulness and yoga, Casey helps her clients create change.
-Casey has worked in diverse settings with individuals struggling with chronic mental illness in inpatient hospital facilities, underserved families through non-profit programs, and in private practice.
+Casey has worked in diverse settings with individuals struggling with chronic mental illness in inpatient hospital facilities and underserved families through non-profit programs and private practice.
 Through compassion, empathy, and a warm therapeutic connection, Casey empowers her clients to reach their highest potential.

 Primary Therapist